Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Gait Synthesis and Exploration

 where $\varepsilon_\theta$ is a user-defined scalar that limits the total permitted rotation for a simple cycle to ensure translation-dominance.
 Similarly, a rotation-dominant gait $\mathbf{z}_\theta$ can be synthesized via

 where $\varepsilon_t$ is the user-defined maximum permitted translation.
-The exploration of gaits is performed by varying the weight parameters, thereby varying the direction and magnitude of the translation/rotation, the variance (predictability) of the gait behavior, and the length (speed) of the gaits.
+The exploration of gaits is performed by varying the hyperparameters ($\alpha, \beta, \gamma$), thereby varying the direction and magnitude of the translation/rotation, the variance (predictability) of the gait behavior, and the length (speed) of the gaits.
+Therefore, an advantage of this method is the explainability of these hyperparameters, as they correspond to understandable values.